jlevy/lft/lft.md

 <div class="sans-text">

 **Joshua Levy** ([GitHub](https://github.com/jlevy), [Twitter](https://x.com/ojoshe))\
-*v0.1.7 (June 2025) – Draft!*
+*v0.1.8 (July 2025) – Draft!*

 <div class="boxed-text">

-This is a rough draft.
-I’d like to revise this as I get feedback and I’d be grateful if you share your thoughts on any part, especially skepticism or disagreement.
+This is a draft.
+I’d be grateful if you share your thoughts on any part, especially skepticism or disagreement, as I revise it.
-The ideas here come from many people, no doubt far more than I have currently cited.
-I would like to include more references and credits where they are due.
-If you know relevant work or if your own work is relevant, please let me know so I can reference it.

 The fastest way to reach me is to tag or DM me: [x.com/ojoshe](https://x.com/ojoshe)

 </div>

 </div>

+## Acknoledgements

+I’m grateful to many people who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Carlos E. Perez, and Russell Power.

+I would like to include more references and credits where they are due.
+If you know relevant work or if your own work is relevant, please let me know so I can reference it.

 ## Introduction